Glentress Forest: History

+There are remains of an Iron Age hill fort at the top of Janet's Brae which offers a spectacular vista over the town of Peebles.
+The forest was planted in the 1920s in response to the national shortage of timber brought about by the First World War.
+Some of the original stands of Douglas Fir remain to this day.

 During the 1930s, unemployed men were set to work in Glentress Forest, breaking ground, building tracks, and undertaking other heavy labour.
 The men lived in a work camp at Eshiels, which was one of a number of so-called Instructional Centres run by the Ministry of Labour in order to 'harden' young men who had been out of work for some time.
-By 1938, the Ministry was operating 35 Instructional Centres across Britain, with a total capacity of over 6,000 places.
-By 1939, unemployment was declining in the face of impending war, and the Ministry closed down its work camps.
+By 1938, the ministry was operating 35 Instructional Centres across Britain, with a total capacity of over 6,000 places.
+By 1939, unemployment was declining in the face of impending war, and the Ministry closed its work camps.

-The forest itself was planted in the 1920s in response to the national shortage of timber brought about by the First World War.
-Some of the original stands of Douglas Fir still remain to this day.
-There are remains of an Iron Age hill fort at the top of Janet's Brae which offers a spectacular vista over the town of Peebles.
-A short walk will lead to the site where a reconstruction of a timber round house from the same Iron Age period used to stand until it was burnt down in 2010.
+Bike trails

+The mountain biking centre is one of the 7stanes mountain bike trails operated throughout southern Scotland by Forestry and Land Scotland.